 The CTO and Chief Engineer, Andrii Slobodian, has been working in the Republic of Korea for more than 10 years.
 Ease of doing business in this country and a number of other advantages were the main reasons for Andrii and his team to start the Infinity SAV Co., Ltd. and iSAV Co., Ltd. here.

 Korea provides an ideal environment for business success: experienced and highly-qualified personnel, world class infrastructure, intellectual property rights protection, business-friendly investment environment and government support.

-In addition, Korea ranks fifth in the world in The Ease of Doing Business Index, overtaking the USA and 1st in the Blomberg Global Innovation Index, specifically for R&D spending, education and patents.
-This culture innovation is another reason so many companies have invested in Korea.
+In addition, Korea ranks fifth in the world in The Ease of Doing Business Index, overtaking the USA and 1st in the Bloomberg Global Innovation Index, specifically for R&D spending, education and patents.

 Small business and entrepreneurship contributes significantly into R&D sector.
-Last year over 30 thousand companies in Korea fell under high-tech startups category.
+In 2018, over 30 thousand companies in Korea fell under high-tech startups category.

 Among the reasons of Korean companies’ success are significant government support, good infrastructure, increased availability of venture capital, and the launch of numerous accelerator programs.

 In the 1960s, being one of the poorest countries, Korea lagged behind the Democratic Republic of the Congo (DRC), but since then the country has emerged to become one of the Asian Tigers with the high-growth economies.